flash62au/EngineDriver_Home/docs/operation/interface.rst

    .. image:: ../_static/images/parts/direction_buttons.png
       :scale: 80 %

-   Each Throttle on the Throttle Screen will display :guilabel:`Forward` and :guilabel:`Reverse` direction buttons, depending on the ``Throttle Screen Layout`` in the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ preference.
+   Each Throttle on the |T-S| will display :guilabel:`Forward` and :guilabel:`Reverse` direction buttons, depending on the ``Throttle Screen Layout`` in the  `Throttle Screen Layout <../configuration/preferences.html#throttle-screen-layout>`_ preference.
 'Shunting/Switching' layouts do not show the direction buttons.

    Change direction while moving preference.